What is a bridging loan?

 Whether it’s location or lifestyle, there are many reasons you might want to sell.
 But your timing may not necessarily coincide with the perfect property market conditions, so it’s important to know a few things about the market.

 The real estate market changes with the seasons in Australia.
-Typically, spring is the most popular time to sell, with the highest numbers of sales.
+Typically, spring is the most popular time to sell, with the highest number of sales.

-But there’s a plus side to selling your home during quieter periods, like winter.
+But there are benefits to selling your home during quieter periods, like winter.
 With fewer properties to choose from, more potential buyers will get to see your place.

-- Buyer’s market: When the number of houses available for sale is higher than the number of buyers who are looking to buy.
-In a buyer’s market, it’s all about being realistic about price and being patient.
+- Buyer’s market: when the number of houses available for sale is higher than the number of buyers who are looking to buy.
+In a buyer’s market, it’s all about patience and being realistic about price.

 Working out what the property market is doing and where it’s going can help you decide when to buy or sell.
 Try: